sinclairzx81/typedriver/readme.md

 ## Static

-TypeDriver provides a single inference type called `Static<T>` that can infer types from Validator instances.
+TypeDriver provides a unified inference type called `Static<T>` that can infer types from Validator instances as well as Json Schema, Standard Schema or TypeScript syntax.
+The following infers a Validator.

 ```typescript
 import { compile, type Static } from 'typedriver'